mochi-hpc-experiments/mochi-boot-camp/README.md

 # Session materials

 Note that you can clone this repository to get a copy of slides, reference materials, etc. contained within it.
+Doing `git clone --recurse-submodules https://xgitlab.cels.anl.gov/sds/mochi-boot-camp.git` will also give you the documentation for Margo, Thallium, Mercury, and ABT-IO, in the `mochi-doc` folder.
+This documentation also contains source code for all the examples.

 * [Session 1: Margo and Thallium](sessions/s1-margo-thallium/README.md)
 * [Session 2: Hands-on](sessions/s2-hands-on/README.md) and [presentation 2](sessions/s2-hands-on/mbc-s2-hands-on.pdf)